UnitTestBot/UTBotJava/docs/UtUtilsClass.md

 ## What does it look like

-Here is the documentation inherent to every `UtUtils` class:
+Here is as example of documentation comment inherent to every `UtUtils` class:

 ![Documentation](images/utbot_ututils_2.0.png)